EdwinVW/dapr-traffic-control/README.md

 All actions described in this sequence are logged to the console during execution so you can follow the flow.

 ## Dapr
 This sample uses Dapr for implementing several aspects of the application.
-For communicating messages, the **publish and subscribe** building-block is used.
-For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
-And for storing the state of a vehicle, the **state management** building-block is used.
-The RDW controller in the GovernmentService has an operation `GetVehicleInfo` that must be called with an API key in the URI.
-The TrafficControlService uses the **secrets management** building block to get the API key.
-The GovernmentService also gets the API key from the secrets management building block in order to check the key.

 In the diagram below you see a schematic overview of the setup:

 ![](img/dapr-setup.png)

+1. For communicating messages, the **publish and subscribe** building-block is used.
+1. For doing request/response type communication with a service, the  **service-to-service invocation** building-block is used.
+1. For storing the state of a vehicle, the **state management** building-block is used.
+1. The RDW controller in the GovernmentService has an operation `GetVehicleInfo` that uses a `VehicleInfoRepository` to retrieve vehicle data.
+The constructor of this repository expects a connection-string as argument.
+This connection-string is stored in a secrets file.
+The GovernmentService uses the **secrets management** building block with the local file component to get the connection-string.

 In this sample, the Reddis component is used for both state management as well as for pub/sub.